HARPETH RIVER DAM REMOVAL IN TENNESSEE RECEIVES NATIONAL LEGACY PROJECT RECOGNITION

 “Though our organization was the overall coordinator, this new national recognition really goes out to all the staff and volunteers involved in over 14 agencies, cities, businesses, and non-profits, that pulled together so many resources and their time to make this amazing project happen on the State Scenic Harpeth in Franklin,” said Dorene Bolze, Executive Director for the Harpeth River Watershed Association.

 With the removal of the lowhead dam, the entire river system is now a free-flowing river, making the Harpeth one of only three rivers in Tennessee to date to achieve this status.
 The project was designed by Beaver Creek Hydrology, a civil engineering firm based in Kentucky.
 The project is national a demonstration of the use of the modern natural channel design approach that significantly improved water quality, fish and wildlife habitat, and public recreation, while enabling continued water withdrawal by the city of Franklin under recently re-established state permit conditions.

-Completed in 2012, the Harpeth River and the associated “Lowhead Dam Removal and Stream Restoration Project” was first recognized as a NFHP “Water to Watch” http://fishhabitat.org/content/harpeth-river-tennessee.
+Completed in 2012, the Harpeth River and the associated “Lowhead Dam Removal and Stream Restoration Project” was first recognized as a NFHP “Waters to Watch”.
 The Harpeth River Dam Removal Project has received national recognition by the Department of the Interior as part of the President’s America’s Great Outdoors Rivers Initiative and received a Tennessee Governor’s Environmental Stewardship Award in 2013.
-Click here for project details.

 Southeast Aquatic Resources Partnership (SARP)